oscardavidmi/Benavides-portfolio/finalprojectpart3.md

 does the song have, how much happiness it transmits and how danceable a given song is; then with information from this song I obtained an average of the score and reflected that per decade so we could see how each decade changed in these three attributes, this definitely helped to have a more global overview of the music preference in a given decade and relate it back to the music nowadays. <br> <br>
-## Second modification on feedback?
+## Second modification on audience?
 After going through the changes made taking my first target into account I realized that not only people who are heavily into music should be though of as the target audience but also people who are not; moreover even though all the information was done taking into account US history and US data, actually people from other countries can as easily relate to the final message.
 With this in mind, my final audience are people between 15-75 years given that at this age they already have